-An integral element of the transaction is the refinancing of Petro's outstanding debt and preferred stock to substantially reduce Petro's ongoing borrowing costs.
-This refinancing will be accomplished through several related transactions, which will close at the same time as the closing of the transaction.
+An integral element of the transaction was the refinancing of Petro's outstanding debt and preferred stock to substantially reduce Petro's ongoing borrowing costs.
+This refinancing was accomplished through several related transactions, which closed at the same time as the closing of the transaction.

-To accomplish this refinancing, we are offering common units and Petro is privately offering 7.92% senior secured notes.
-We are offering for sale to the public 9.0 million common units in this offering, the net proceeds of which are estimated to be \$139.7 million.
-Petro will sell, in a private placement, \$90.0 million of senior secured notes, the net proceeds of which are estimated to be \$87.6 million.
-Star Gas Partners and Petro Holdings will guarantee the notes.
+To accomplish this refinancing, we are offered and sold to the public 8.7 million common units in the equity offering, the net proceeds of which are approximately \$116.1 million.
+Petro offered and sold, in a private placement, \$90.0 million of senior secured notes, the net proceeds of which are approximately \$87.7 million.
+Star Gas Partners and Petro Holdings guaranteed the notes.

-All of the net proceeds of this offering, together with the 87.6 million of estimated net proceeds from the debt offering and 6.0 million of Petro's cash will be used:
+All of the net proceeds of the equity offering, together with the \$87.7 million of estimated net proceeds from the debt offering and \$5.4 million of Petro's cash were used:

-. to redeem \$83.0 million of Petro's 12 1/4% Senior Subordinated Debentures due 2005, \$48.7 million of Petro's 10 1/8% Senior Subordinated Notes due 2003, \$74.3 million of Petro's 9 3/8% Senior Subordinated Debentures due 2006 and the 12 7/8% preferred stock;
+. to redeem \$79.5 million of Petro's 12 1/4% Senior Subordinated Debentures due 2005, \$46.1 million of Petro's 10 1/8% Senior Subordinated Notes due 2003, \$68.3 million of Petro's 9 3/8% Senior Subordinated Debentures due 2006 and the \$7.4 million of Petro's 12 7/8% preferred stock;